-The Commission encourages the leveraging of additional funds for a project by considering leveraging in the evaluation criteria for the medium and large infrastructure projects.
+The Commission encourages the leveraging of additional funds for a project by considering leveraging in the evaluation criteria for medium and large infrastructure projects.
 Leveraged funds are a financial commitment toward the cost of a project from a different funding source.
 However, applicants are not required to leverage funds.

 The Commission will only consider cash funds for leveraging.
 Funds expended by the local agency for the Project Approval and Environmental Document (PA&ED), Plans, Specifications, and Estimates (PS&E), and Right-of-Way (R/W) phases will be considered for leveraging even if the funds were expended before the application deadline.
+Funds expended for ineligible costs and activities (i.e., non-participating funds) are not considered leveraging.

 Except for State Transportation Improvement Program funding, the Commission will only consider funds that are not allocated by the Commission on a project-specific basis as eligible funds for leveraging points.
-The Commission will not consider in-kind or noninfrastructure funds as eligible for leveraging.
+The Commission will not consider in-kind, non-infrastructure, staff time, or non-participating funds as eligible for leveraging.

 Tribes typically have limited access to other transportation funds that can be used for leveraging.
-Therefore, applications for the 2023 ATP submitted by Tribal Governments (federally recognized Native American Tribes) and projects within federally recognized Tribal Lands (typically within the boundaries of a Reservation or Rancheria) will be awarded full leveraging points on the corresponding application type.
+Therefore, applications for the 2025 ATP submitted by Tribal Governments (federally recognized Native American Tribes) and projects within federally recognized Tribal Lands (typically within the boundaries of a Reservation or Rancheria) will be awarded full leveraging points on the corresponding application type.

-Applicants must provide a complete (phase-by-phase) project funding plan through construction that demonstrates that the ATP and leveraged funding in the plan (local, federal, state, private sources) is reasonably expected to be available and sufficient to complete the project.
+Applicants must provide a complete (phase-by-phase) project funding plan through construction that demonstrates that the ATP and leveraged funding in the plan (local, federal, state, and private sources) is reasonably expected to be available and sufficient to complete the project.
 Additionally, applicants must attach a signed letter of commitment indicating the amounts and sources of leveraged funds.
+The letter of commitment must be signed by the Chief Executive Officer or other officer authorized by the applicant's governing board.
+Applicants without a signed letter of commitment will not receive leveraging points.
 Applicants may also include other documentation to substantiate leveraging, including meeting minutes from a governing body, a budget sheet, a board or council resolution, etc.